MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_01-Manage_Azure_AD_Identities.md

     >**Note**: You also have the option of assigning Azure AD roles when provisioning a new user.

 1. Open an **InPrivate** browser window and sign in to the [Azure portal](https://portal.azure.com) using the newly created user account.
-When prompted to update the password, change the password for the user.
+When prompted to update the password, change the password to a secure password of your choosing.

     >**Note**: Rather than typing the user name (including the domain name), you can paste the content of Clipboard.